How To Claim For A Death Caused By Careless Driving

 If a loved one has suffered fatal injuries in a road traffic accident, you may be interested in knowing whether you could make a fatal accident claim.

-To be eligible to make a fatal car accident claim, you will need to prove that your loved one suffered their fatal injuries due to another road user breaching their duty of care.
+To be eligible to make a fatal car accident claim, you will need to prove that your loved one suffered fatal injuries due to another road user breaching their duty of care.

 Additionally, if you are making a claim for a fatal accident on behalf of a loved one, you will need to start the claiming process within the relevant time limit.
 This is typically three years from the date of death.
 Alternatively, it could be three years from the date of knowledge and can be formed on the date of a post-mortem or inquest.